-On October 1, 1998, it became a wholly owned subsidiary of The Federal Bridge Corporation Limited (FBCL), a Crown corporation listed under Part I of Schedule III of the Financial Administration Act (FAA).
+On October 1, 1998, it became a wholly owned subsidiary of The Federal Bridge Corporation Limited (FBCL).

-On February 13, 2014, JCCBI became a parent Crown corporation listed under Part I of Schedule III of the FAA.
+On February 13, 2014, JCCBI became a parent Crown corporation listed under Part I of Schedule III of the Financial Administration Act (FAA).
 As a Crown corporation, JCCBI is subject to Part X of the FAA.

-Furthermore, JCCBI is an agent of Her Majesty in right of Canada under The Jacques Cartier and Champlain Bridges Inc. Regulations (SOR/98-568).
+Furthermore, JCCBI is an agent of His Majesty in right of Canada under The Jacques Cartier and Champlain Bridges Inc. Regulations (SOR/98-568).